syncfusion-content/wpf-docs/wpf/DockingManager/Getting-Started.md

 {% endhighlight %}

-### Adding Children to the Docking Manager
+### Add Children to the Docking Manager

 Docking Manager can accept any control as its children.
-Here five content control added as children that further will be show with different Sides and States of Docking Manager
+Here, five content control is added as the child that is displayed with different Sides and States of the Docking Manager.

 {% highlight xml %}
 <syncfusion:DockingManager x:Name="SyncDockingManager">